garazdawi/syslogger/README.md

       	}}]}]
     }.

-This will add two syslogger instances to the Erlang l
+This will add a syslogger instances to the Erlang l

 Each syslogger handler can be configured using a map with these configuration options: